Time-tested tricks for miking strings

 Another way around proximity problems is to use a “Variable-D®” dynamic microphone, which is designed to minimize the effect; the one I’ve found most useful on basses is the Electro-Voice RE20.
 Instead of the pristine clarity of the AM51 or RE200, the RE20 has a meaty, full sound, and its treble peak still brings out the wood.
 It’s also hypercardioid and fairly flat off-axis, a boon in high-leakage studios.

 What about pickups?
 Once in a while, I’ve used a DI feed from a good-quality magnetic pickup, but always as a supplement to a microphone.
 By itself, the pickup sound is usually too midrangey for my tastes, but it can sometimes add a bit of punch to a drab instrument.
 I’d only try this on a multitrack recording, though; I’d give the pickup a track of its own, and be quite restrained about its use in the mix.
 (Make sure, of course, you connect the pickup to a Hi-Z active direct box, an instrument preamp, or a mic pre with a good instrument input.)
 Piezo pickups?
 Not for me, thanks.

 Should the bass player use an amp while recording?
 No, no, a thousand times no!
 The bass will be bleeding into everyone else’s microphones anyway; an amplifier will only make things worse.
 If the bass player’s having trouble hearing herself in the din, well, that’s what cans are for.

 Preamp choice matters with basses too, although for different reasons.
 In my experience, a good transformerless preamp is ideal on bass instruments, as the low-frequency transient response of these can be excellent.
-Most of us can’t afford Millennia Media pres, although the TD-1, reviewed in this issue, is looking to change that; I’ve also had excellent results with a Sytek, and many people swear by the clean clear character of Grace Design pres.
+Most of us can’t afford Millennia Media pres, although the modern portable models are looking to change that; I’ve also had excellent results with a Sytek, and many people swear by the clean clear character of Grace Design pres.

 Catgut and Horsehair